The number one question students want to know about becoming a veterinarian:

 How to Prepare as a College Undergraduate

-Schools have different requirements for standardized test scores.
-For a list of requirements by school go to:
+- Schools have different requirements for standardized test scores.
+For a list of requirements by school go to: Test Deadline Chart

 Through its website, the APVMA has a number of resources for students who are thinking about veterinary school, as well as those that are getting ready to apply through VMCAS.
 To learn more about the APVMA, click on their logo at left or click the link above to go to their facebook page.

-The 2012 APVMA Symposium being held at NC State University in March, 2012.
-Click
+The 2014 APVMA Symposium being held at Iowa State University in March, 2014.
+Click HERE

 for more information.